Willie Harris

-William Charles Harris (born June 22, 1978) is an American professional baseball coach who is currently the third base coach for the Chicago Cubs of Major League Baseball (MLB).
-He is also a former Major League Baseball outfielder and second baseman with the Baltimore Orioles, Chicago White Sox, Boston Red Sox, Atlanta Braves, Washington Nationals, New York Mets and the Cincinnati Reds between 2001 and 2012.
+William Charles Harris (born June 22, 1978) is an American professional baseball coach who currently serves as the third base coach for the Cincinnati Reds of Major League Baseball (MLB).
+He is also a former outfielder and second baseman who played for the Baltimore Orioles, Chicago White Sox, Boston Red Sox, Atlanta Braves, Washington Nationals, New York Mets and Cincinnati Reds between 2001 and 2012.
 With the White Sox, he won the 2005 World Series against the Houston Astros.
 He batted left-handed and threw right-handed.

 He attended Middle Georgia State University and Kennesaw State University and lives in Cairo, Georgia during the off-season.
 He is the nephew of former third baseman and shortstop for the Milwaukee Brewers and San Francisco Giants, Ernest Riles.

-Career
+Playing career

 Versatility and speed are his biggest strengths, as Harris has the ability to play all three outfield positions as well as second base, where he started 28 games in 2005.
 He started two games at shortstop in 2005.
 He can also play third base.
 His most productive season came in 2004, when he posted career-numbers in average (.262), RBI (27), runs (68), hits (107), doubles (15) and at-bats (409).
 Harris also notched a career high of 19 stolen bases.
 In 2005, he stole 10 bases in 56 games.

 In the 2005 playoffs, Harris went 2-for-2 in the postseason with an RBI, one stolen base, and one run scored.
 Harris' successful pinch-hit single in Game 4 of the 2005 World Series against the Houston Astros would prove to be decisive after Harris scored on an RBI single by Jermaine Dye.
 Not only was the run the game-winner, it was the only run which would be scored in the Series-clinching Game 4.

 2006

 The Boston Red Sox signed Harris to a one-year, split contract.
 He went to spring training camp as a non-roster invitee, but he was figured to have a strong chance to make the Opening Day roster.
-On April 20, Harris had his contract purchased by the Boston Red Sox and was added to the 40-man roster.
+On April 20, Harris had his contract purchased by the Red Sox and was added to the 40-man roster.
 Harris was designated for assignment on July 18.
-Three days later, he cleared waivers and was assigned to the Pawtucket Red Sox.
+Three days later, he cleared waivers and was assigned to the Triple–A Pawtucket Red Sox.